NemanjaMilosevic/laravel-api/README.md

 Note: Current set up uses PHPUnit tests and in-memory SQLite database for performant runs.

-When running the API rewert to permanent database and adjust database settings accordingly.
+When running the API revert to permanent database and adjust database settings accordingly.

 ## Running the API